gudlyf/zork_ai_player/QUICKSTART.md

 **Note:** AI Commands appear in cyan, Game Responses in yellow.
 Add `--verbose` to see grey debug messages about timeouts and I/O.

+## AI Learning System 🧠

+The AI player includes an intelligent learning system that captures knowledge across game sessions:

+**What the AI Learns:**
+- **Location Insights**: Details about rooms, passages, traps, and treasures
+- **Item Information**: What items do, where they're found, how to use them
+- **Puzzle Solutions**: Hints about locked doors, switches, and other obstacles
+- **General Facts**: What works, what doesn't, and successful strategies

+**Learning Features:**
+- **Persistent Memory**: AI remembers discoveries from previous sessions
+- **Smart Context**: Only relevant knowledge is provided to keep token usage low
+- **Automatic Extraction**: Learning happens automatically during gameplay
+- **Efficient Storage**: Knowledge saved as lightweight JSON files

+**Learning Files:**
+- `games/saves/zork1_learning.json` - Contains AI's accumulated knowledge
+- Automatically saved every 10 turns and when exiting
+- Loaded automatically when resuming a game

+**Benefits:**
+- AI makes better decisions based on previous experience
+- Avoids repeating failed strategies
+- Remembers successful approaches
+- Builds knowledge progressively across sessions

 ## Save & Resume

 The game auto-saves every 10 turns in Quetzal format (.qzl).
 When you run it again: